InsureNET/applications/admin-tool/specification.md

 1. Contributors which sign an ECA with 1 year lockup get 10% bonus.
 2. Contributors which sign an ECA with 1 year lockup and which are in the first 10M of signed ECAs, get 25% bonus.
 3. iNET Holders which sign an ECA with 1 year lockup get 25% bonus.
-The Decision on bonus is made during whitelisting, but off-chain.
+The Decision on bonus is made during whitelisting.

 \*Random and surprise bonuses will be announced as we roll out the platform!